corentinbeaulieu/mpc/doc/src/contribute/contribute_setup.rst

 	# The only proof commits are from you...
 Anybody can take your identify otherwise !
 	git config --global user.signingkey "First chars of your public GPG key"

 There is plenty of nice features, we only list a few of them.
-If interested, feel free to contact <adamj@paratools.com> directly for more of his tips  & tricks around Git (like binary diff, compact git-status, tig-like without ncurses, tuned git-grep commands, powerful ways to dig into MPC history to identify when a function has been added/deleted...)
+If interested, feel free to contact <corentin.beaulieu@cea.fr> directly for more of his tips  & tricks around Git (like binary diff, compact git-status, tig-like without ncurses, tuned git-grep commands, powerful ways to dig into MPC history to identify when a function has been added/deleted...)

 Gitlab
 ------